Ports seek order to force dockworkers to bargaining table as strike looms at East and Gulf ports - KVIA

 Top-scale port workers now earn a base pay of $39 an hour, or just over $81,000 a year.
 But with overtime and other benefits, some can make in excess of $200,000 annually.
 Neither the union nor the ports would discuss pay levels.
 But a 2019-2020 report by the Waterfront Commission, which oversees New York Harbor, said about a third of the longshoremen based there made $200,000 or more.

-In a statement, the ILA said it refutes claims it attributed to the alliance that the union’s demands amount to a wage increase of over 75% over the life of the contract.
+In a statement issued Monday, the ILA said it refutes claims it attributed to the alliance that the union’s demands amount to a wage increase of over 75% over the life of the contract.

 A strike would shut down as many as 36 ports that handle nearly half of the cargo going in and out of the U.S. on ships.